Latest updates with Tax Collector operations:

 - Concealed Weapon services – North Tampa office ONLY

-In accordance with CDC guidelines, customers will be asked a series of screening questions and will have their temperature taken before the appointment.
+In accordance with CDC guidelines, customers will be asked a series of screening questions before entering our facilities.
 Those with a fever exceeding 100.4°F will not be allowed into the building.
-Customers are mandated by local ordinances to wear face masks.

 Hillsborough County Tax Collector Operations